adam-maj/robotics/README.md

 However, early attempts at training control policies often lacked sufficient data to recover from unseen scenarios that experts would not show, which motivated the creation of [DAgger](./3-control/4-imitation/2-dagger/1-dagger.pdf) to help augment the dataset during training with sufficient data.

-Then, models like [BC-Z](./4-generalization/2-bc-z/1-bc-z.pdf) used these techniques to demonstrate that training control policies from tele-operation data via imitation learning could be an effective training strategy.
+Then, models like [BC-Z](./4-generalization/2-bc-z/1-bc-z.pdf) used these techniques to demonstrate that training control policies from tele-operation data via imitation learning could be an effective strategy.

 <p align="center">
   <img src="/images/readme/aloha.png" alt="grasp contacts" width="80%" />